homiak/waterdragon/README.md

 More information you will find in the Book about Water Dragons - search inventory for it.

-This mod is based on Draconis and created by Scottii.
+This mod is based on Draconis and Creatura and created by Scottii.

 ## Release log

+### Release v 4.2.0
+- Fix bugs
+- Remove Scottish Dragon Crate
+-  Ability to store Scottish Dragons in Dragon Horns

+### Release v 4.1.0
+- Fix bugs

 ### Release v 4.0.1
 - Fix bugs